AI Consulting · Security-First Rollouts

 1

-We review your Microsoft 365 setup, data, and workflows.
-You get a written report that ranks your best chances to save time, sorted by payoff.
-Takes 1 to 2 weeks.
+We review your Microsoft 365 setup, data, and workflows, then interview the people who feel the friction.
+The output is a written report that ranks your best chances to save time, sorted by payoff, with risk flags and a deployment plan.

 2